realmdigital/developer-docs/src/v2/style-guide/index.md

 2. be able to copy and paste most community code examples without modification
 3. often find new hires are already accustomed to your preferred coding style, at least in regards to Vue

+### Priority D: Use with Caution

+Potentially dangerous patterns

 ## Priority A Rules: Essential (Error Prevention)